jonathanwindle-zz/musexp/musexp.md

 OR

 * One or both of the participants
-    * is really board and can't imagine why they agreed to play this game
+    * is really bored and can't imagine why they agreed to play this game
-    * now has complete disdain for the others music selection
+    * now has complete disdain for the other's music selection
-    * are audiophiles, deeply enjoy the other participants music selection, and now need to get a room
+    * are audiophiles, deeply enjoy the other participant's music selection, and now need to get a room